niklaswais/gesp/README.md

 ```

 ### B. Results
 If no specific path is passed with "-p", gesp will create a folder for the results in the program folder.
-The name of the folder is based on the date and time of execution.
+The name of the folder is based on the date and time of execution to avoid conflicts in subsequent runs.
+Decisions that are available as **html/xhtml** files are preferentially downloaded as such.
+However, some federal states unfortunately provide decisions only as pdf files.
+The editable documents are minimally cleaned up (e.g., print dialogs and navigation menus are removed), but **not pre-processed**.

 ### C. Appendix
 #### 1. Abbreviations for "-s" (federal/states)